 What is income drawdown?

-Income drawdown a way of taking money out of your pension to live on in retirement.
-You have be aged 55 or over and have a defined contribution pension to access your money in this way.
+Income drawdown is a way of taking money out of your pension to live on in retirement.
+You have to be aged 55 or over and have a defined contribution pension to access your money in this way.

 With income drawdown, you keep your pension savings invested when you reach retirement and take money out of, or 'draw down' from, your pension pot.